Assortment optimisation under a general discrete choice model: A tight analysis of revenue-ordered assortments: Introduction

 Complementing our analysis, we show that the three bounds (A), (B), and (C) are exactly tight, in the sense that none of the bounds remains true if multiplied by a factor $(1+ \epsilon)$ for any $\epsilon > 0$.
 Let us remark that bounds (A) and (B) also provide a quick and easy way to obtain some upper bound on the optimum revenue that can be achieved on a given instance, by simply checking the revenue provided by revenue-ordered assortments.
 While the resulting upper bounds can of course be far from the optimum, they have the merit of being straightforward to compute, independently of how complex the underlying discrete choice model is, as long as it satisfies the regularity condition.
 Bound (C) on the other hand is typically hard to compute exactly as it involves knowing an optimal solution; nevertheless, some non-trivial bounds that are easy to compute can be deduced from (C) by bounding $\nu$ from above (using the bound $\nu \leq \tilde \lambda$ mentioned above for instance).

 Our second contribution is to draw a connection between assortment optimisation and some pricing problems studied in the theoretical computer science literature by showing that these pricing problems can be restated as an assortment problem under a discrete choice model satisfying the above-mentioned rationality assumption.
-This includes unit demand envy-free pricing problems and the Stackelberg minimum spanning tree problem (see Section~\ref{section_applications} for definitions).
-Building on that connection, we then observe that a well-studied heuristic in that area called {\em uniform pricing} corresponds in fact to the revenue-ordered assortment strategy for the specifically constructed discrete choice models.
-As a consequence, our revenue guarantees for revenue-ordered assortments apply.
-Interestingly, the resulting bounds match and unify known results on uniform pricing that were proved separately in the literature for the envy-free pricing problems and the Stackelberg minimum spanning tree problem.
+This includes unit demand envy-free pricing problems and the Stackelberg minimum spanning tree problem.
+Unlike the assortment problem, these problems consist not in selecting a subset of products (that have an attached price) to offer to consumers, but rather to assign a price to each product (see Section~\ref{section_applications} for definitions).
+The best known approximation algorithm for these problems consists in assigning the same (well-chosen) price to all the products, and is called uniform pricing.
+We will show that these pricing problems can be seen as special cases of the assortment problem under a regular discrete choice model, and prove that the revenue-ordered assortment strategy applied to these special cases is equivalent to applying the uniform pricing algorithm to these pricing problems.

 We conclude the paper with a brief analysis of the single-leg multi-period setting with limited capacity as studied by \citet{talluri2004revenue}.
-We observe that two monotonicity results regarding revenue-ordered assortments that were established by \citet{rusmevichientong2014assortment} in the context of Mixed MNL models hold more generally for the discrete choice models considered in this paper.
+In this problem the seller has $Q$ units to sell over a finite time horizon $T$. ~\citet{rusmevichientong2014assortment} showed that when the seller restricts to offer revenue-ordered assortments and consumers follow a Mixed MNL choice model: (i) the offer set gets larger (or stays the same) as the number of time periods remaining increases, and (ii) the offer set gets smaller (or stays the same) as the number of available units remaining decreases.
+We observe that these two monotonicity results hold more generally for the discrete choice models considered in this paper.
 As mentioned by~\citet{rusmevichientong2014assortment}, these results could potentially be used in the implementation of standard revenue management systems.